-Already available in titanium, blackened titanium, and red gold – the unusually shaped Hautlence Vortex, is now available in bronze.
+Already available in titanium, blackened titanium, and red gold – uniquely-shaped Hautlence Vortex, is now available in bronze.

 Bronze is a unique alloy that consists primarily of copper and is traditionally combined with metals such as tin, aluminum, and zinc.
 It is a very hard metal and can gain a unique patina over time as it oxidizes.
 In watches, this patina, arguably, is the desired effect.

 The Vortex has an unmistakable case shape that is neither a cushion, rectangle, or square.
 Looking at the face of the watch, the sides are wider at the bottom and taper towards the top.
 A section of the strap is cut-out, making room for the crown, located at 12 o’clock.
 The case flanks feature two sapphire crystals (on each side), allowing tons of light to pour into the case, and offering side views of the movement.
 The caseback is also made of sapphire.
 A three-dimensional sapphire crystal, that was produced by multi-axis grinding, has facetted edges and makes a right angle at 6 o’clock – offering a totally unique view of the regulating system, and other movement components.

 Dimensionally the case measures 52 mm x 50 mm x 17.8 mm, weighs 75 grams, and has the lugs screwed on.
 The crown is in grade 5 titanium, polished with micro-machined Hautlence logo.